-One of the main purposes of the conference is to make visible and promote the research done by women scientists and for this reason, all presenters will be women, although the conference is open to everyone.
+One of the main purposes of the conference is to promote and make the research done by women in the bioinformatics field visible.
+This is why all speakers will be women, although the conference is open to everyone.
 We want to create a space to foster collaborations between scientists, providing an excellent opportunity to share ideas and build research networks.

 The programme will include poster and oral presentations, as well as keynotes from leading scientists in the computational biology and high-performance computing fields.
 The keynote speakers of the conference are: Christine Orengo, group leader of Orengo Group at University College London, Natasa Przulj, group leader of the Life Sciences - Integrative Computational Network Biology at the Barcelona Supercomputing Center and Marie-Christine Sawley, director of the Exascale Lab at Intel.

 The confirmed chairs of the conference are: Alison Kennedy, director of the STFC Hartree Centre, Janet Kelso, group leader of the Minerva Research Group for Bioinformatics at the Max Planck Institute for Evolutionary Anthropology, and Nuria Lopez-Bigas, leader of the Biomedical Genomics Research Group at the Institute for Research in Biomedicine Barcelona.

-Furthermore, the participants will have the opportunity to interact personally with female leaders in the fields of IT, academic research and politics that support the conference (Carmen Vela Olmo, Angeles Delgado, Gemma Fargas Ribas, Guayente Sanmartin, Sara Berbel, Regina Revilla, Ana Polanco).
+Furthermore, the participants will have the opportunity to interact personally with women leaders in the fields of IT, academic research and politics that support the conference (Carmen Vela Olmo, Angeles Delgado, Gemma Fargas Ribas, Guayente Sanmartin, Sara Berbel, Regina Revilla, Ana Polanco).